Waning Crescent

 Moon in Zodiac signs

-The zodiac is a belt of sky around the ecliptic, the apparent yearly path of the Sun.
-The Moon and the visible planets also move close to this belt, so their positions can be described by zodiac signs.
+The zodiac is a belt of sky around the ecliptic, the Sun's apparent yearly path.
+The Moon and visible planets also move near this belt, so their positions can be described by zodiac signs.

-Zodiac signs divide the ecliptic into twelve equal sections of 30 degrees.
-The familiar sign names are related to the classical constellations, but the signs are mathematical divisions of longitude, not the irregular constellation outlines used in modern astronomy.
+Zodiac signs divide the ecliptic into twelve equal 30-degree sections.
+The familiar sign names are linked to classical constellations, but the signs themselves are mathematical longitude divisions, not the uneven constellation outlines used in modern astronomy.

-The tropical zodiac begins at the March equinox.
-Aries starts from that seasonal point, and the rest of the signs follow in equal 30-degree steps.
+The tropical zodiac starts from the March equinox.
+Aries begins at that seasonal point, and the other signs continue in equal 30-degree steps.
 This keeps the zodiac tied to the cycle of seasons, solstices, and equinoxes.

-The sidereal zodiac is measured against the background stars.
-Because Earth's axis slowly wobbles, a motion called precession of the equinoxes, the tropical and sidereal zodiacs gradually drift apart.
+The sidereal zodiac is measured relative to the background stars.
+Because of the slow wobble of Earth's axis, called the precession of the equinoxes, the tropical and sidereal zodiacs gradually drift apart.

-This separation is handled by an offset called ayanamsa.
-Different sidereal traditions define that offset in different ways, which is why this app lets you compare several sidereal systems against the tropical table.
+That difference is handled with an offset called ayanamsha.
+Different sidereal traditions define the offset in different ways, so the app lets you compare several sidereal systems with the tropical table.

-The Moon moves quickly through the zodiac, crossing a new sign roughly every two to three days.
-A tropical Moon sign and a sidereal Moon sign can therefore differ for the same date and location, even though both are calculated from the same lunar position.
+The Moon moves quickly through the zodiac, entering a new sign about every two to three days.
+That is why tropical and sidereal Moon signs for one date and location can differ, even though both are calculated from the same Moon position.

 Tropical